-If you’ve been through a military move, or PCS (Permanent Change of Station), you’ve been there.
+If you’ve been through a PCS move (Permanent Change of Station, or military move), you’ve been there.
 If you’ve recently moved, you’re right in the middle of it.

 The flurry, stress, and excitement of sorting and getting ready for the move, the goodbyes, packing up your entire house, traveling to a new duty station, and helping kids cope through the changes is now mostly behind you.
 Everyone is settled in–for me, that means my hubs has checked into his new job at his new duty station, the kids are plugged into sports and school and maybe running the new neighborhood with friends.